k5iogura/vinosyp/README.md

 ### YOLOv1/v2/v3
 Famous object detection DNN model called "YOLO" works on Darknet Framework.
-Darknet code is based on pure C language code and very simple function.
+Darknet code is based on pure C language and has very simple function.
-Some github supports conversion darknet to other framework such as caffe, tensorflow, chainer.
+Some github supports conversion darknet weights and cfg to the other frameworks such as caffe, tensorflow, chainer.
-To impliment YOLO onto other Framework, we can use these convert tools.
+To impliment YOLO onto OpenVINO Framework, we can refer these convertion methods.
-Refer [Using the Model Optimizer to Convert TensorFlow* Models] (https://software.intel.com/en-us/articles/OpenVINO-Using-TensorFlow#yolov1-v2-to-tf)
+Refer [Using the Model Optimizer to Convert TensorFlow Models] (https://software.intel.com/en-us/articles/OpenVINO-Using-TensorFlow#yolov1-v2-to-tf)

 ### convertion flow with darkflow